 Price as a marker of quality

 Imagine you’re abroad and you fancy a coffee.
-You’re in a small town that none of the big chains have reached.
+You’re in a small town that none of the big chains has reached.
 But there are three independents, and they all look pretty much the same in terms of their cleanliness, their décor, their general ambience and so on.
-But the price of your cappuccino is very different in each, its
+But the price of your cappuccino is very different in each, it’s:

 80 cents in Coffee House A